MediaComem/comem-travel-log-ionic-setup/README.md

 ];
 ```

-For the tabs to propertly works, you need to **change this structure** so that each tab page route is a child of the default route.
+For the tabs to propertly works, you need to **change this structure** so that each tab page route is **a child** of the default route.

-> This is because each tab page should be rendered **inside** the `LayoutPage`, not replace it.
+> This is because each tab page should be rendered **inside** the `LayoutPage` instead of completely replacing it.

 Add a `children` property to the default route with an empty array, then move the three tab page's route in this empty array: